samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

 ## 1. Typography

-In this step we are going to move typography token definitions from page level to a package, to ensure consistency across the site.
+In this step, we are going to move typography token definitions from page level to a package, to ensure consistency across the site.

 It would be possible to create our design system entirely at site level, for